-Additional information on the District's long-term debt can be found in Note 7 included in this report.
-Also, see note 7 for information regarding reclassification of prior period presentation.
+Additional information on the District's long-term debt can be found in Note 6 and Note 7 included in this report.

 CURRENT ISSUES

 The New Albany School District is financially stable.
 The District is proud of its community support of the public schools.